Neoloxal/Neoloxals-Cosmetics/README.md

 A Minecraft datapack/resouce pack that adds simple cosmetics

 ### IMPORTANT INFO!!!!!
-This GitHub Repo on the most rescent version may have _beta_ stuff.
-Make sure you are on the release branch if you want the _last full version_.
+This GitHub Repo probably has beta stuff for a _full version_.
+For an instilation guide read below.

-### Installing Data/Resource pack through GitHub:
+### Installing Data/Resource pack:
-1. Download the repo
+1. Go to the latest Release on the side bar.
+2. Download it and continue
-2. Move the resouce pack into the "resourcepacks" folder (with a better name)
+3. Move the resouce pack into the "resourcepacks" folder (with a better name)
-3. Move the datapack into the "datapacks" folder (with a better name)
+4. Move the datapack into the "datapacks" folder (with a better name)
-4. Apply the datapack to your world
+5. Apply the datapack to your world